-- Ensuring that online safety is included in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that peer on peer abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7 Responding to incidents of peer on peer harm and read in conjunction of KMAT's policy on the use of mobile smart technology is available via - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) -GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to protect learners through filtering and monitoring.
-Information security and access management alongside the above will be reviewed annually.
+- Ensuring that online safety is included in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child on child abuse can happen via mobile and smart technology between individuals and groups.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of peer on peer harm and read in conjunction of KMAT's policy on the use of mobile smart technology is available via

+- Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) -GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to protect learners through filtering and monitoring.
+Information security and access management alongside the above will be reviewed annually. - KCSIE 2023 places new emphasis on filtering and monitoring systems.
+Be aware that: - Filtering and monitoring systems protect pupils and staff from harmful and inappropriate content online - Harmful content may be legal or illegal, and could include: - Pornography - o Promotion of self-harm and/or suicide - o Misogyny - o Racism - o Fake news - o Extremist views - All staff should follow policies and procedures, report any problems, and monitor what's happening on screens in school